 Other than the possibility that the water used in the brewing process is salty to begin with, under-extraction is most likely the culprit of the salty coffee.
 Under-extraction can occur when insufficient water is used during brewing, the coffee grind is too coarse, or the machine is broken.

 Let’s take a further look into each of these culprits and how to rid your coffee of that unwanted salty taste.

-The most common causes of salty coffee is that the water used during the brewing process is salted to begin with, or the coffee beans are being under-extracted.
-First, we’ll dive into using salty water.
+The most common causes of salty coffee is that your water is salty to begin with or the coffee beans are under-extracted.
+First, let’s dive into using salty water.

 Salty Water to Start With

 Coffee is made from two components, coffee beans and water.
 The quality of the water you use to brew your coffee will affect its overall taste.
-In fact, your favorite cup of coffee is made with mostly water, so it makes sense to go to the primary source first.
+In fact, your favorite cup of coffee is made with mostly water.
+It makes sense to go to the primary source first.

-The saltiness you may taste in your water is due to sodium chloride, more commonly known as table salt, in the water.
-This sodium chloride can get into your water because of possible seawater seeping into the water lines or salt deposits found in the soil.
+The saltiness you may taste in your water is due to sodium chloride, more commonly known as table salt.
+Sodium chloride can get into your water because of possible seawater seeping into the water lines or salt deposits found in the soil.

 Another possible cause of salt in your water may be a faulty water softener system installed in your home.
 If the water coming from your faucet is salty and you have a water softener in your home, check out the system for any logical causes of malfunction.
 You may need to call out a repairman if you are unfamiliar with how your particular system works.